-There are a lot of myths surrounding vegan diets and proteins, especially with respect to the quality and quantity of nutrients.
-While it is true that vegan protein is not as complete as animal protein, there are exceptions like quinoa and amaranth.
-But does every vegan need a protein supplement?
+There are a wide range of myths surrounding the vegan diet, particularly where proteins are concerned, and especially when talking about quantity and quality of nutrients available.
+While there is no debate that vegan protein is not as complete as animal proteins, there are certainly notable exceptions, including things like quinoa and amaranth.
+But does every vegan person truly need a protein supplement?

-- 3 Shopping guide: Everything you should know about vegan protein supplements
+- 3 Shopping Guide: Everything you should know about vegan proteins

-- 3.1 What is a vegan protein supplement exactly?
+- 3.1 What are vegan protein supplements exactly?

-- 3.3 What is the nutritional make-up of vegan protein?
+- 3.3 What is the nutritional composition of vegan protein supplements?

-- 3.4 When should you take vegan protein?
+- 3.4 When are vegan protein supplements useful?

-- 3.5 What does it mean if a protein has a good amino acid profile?
+- 3.5 What is a good amino acid profile?

-- 3.6 How to choose a good vegan protein?
+- 3.6 How can I choose a quality vegan protein?

-- 3.7 Does taking a protein supplement guarantee increased muscle mass?
+- 3.7 Do protein supplements guarantee an increase in muscle mass?

-- 3.8 Why are BCAAs (branched proteins) so important to athletes?
+- 3.8 Why are BCAAs (branched amino acids) so important for athletes?

 - 3.9 Are vegan protein supplements only for vegans?